geo-python/site/source/lessons/L5/pandas-basics.rst

       print(dataFrame)

    That looks more like it.

    So, what happened?
-   Well, the file data was read into a Pandas **DataFrame**, which is just a two-dimensional structure used for storing data, like a spreadsheet.
+   Well, the file data was read into a Pandas **DataFrame**, which is just a two-dimensional structure used for storing data like a spreadsheet.
    In fact, one of the neat things in Pandas is that that DataFrames have labelled axes (rows and columns).
    For our example, we have the rows labeled with an index value (``0`` to ``29``), and columns labelled ``YEARMODA``, ``TEMP``, ``MAX``, and ``MIN``.
    This is nice because we can easily use these labels to divide up our data and make interacting with it easier as you'll see later in the lesson.